LZleejean/FutureHouse/README.md

 #### 3. Download

-Please send an email to yodlee@mail.nwpu.edu.cn with some necessary information and we will send a download link to you.
+Please send an email to ~~yodlee@mail.nwpu.edu.cn~~ wanglingli008@realsee.com or pancihui001@realsee.com with some necessary information and we will send a download link to you.

 Note that the size of illumination data is large and we have not finished the processing of illumination data.
 So we will provide all labels except for illumination first and will send you the download link of illumination once  it is released.